 “The less you know about bears, the more likely you are to be afraid of them.” —Linda Masterson.

-The previous section may make you think that I’ve never seen a bear in the wild, but that’s not true.
-We’ve lived in bear country before, first, in Ketchikan, Alaska, for a year, where black bears were so common that they hung out at the town dump.
-When we lived in Seattle, black bears inhabited almost every location in which we camped, throughout the state of Washington.
-We were cautious of course; we never brought food into our tent and we made lots of noise when hiking in isolated places, but on the rare occasion we saw a bear, the only emotion we felt was excitement.
+You may think that I’ve never seen a bear in the wild, but that’s not true.
+We’ve lived in bear country before, first, in Ketchikan, Alaska, where black bears were so common that they hung out at the town dump, and then in Washington, where we commonly camped in bear country.
+We were cautious of course; we never brought food into our tent, and we made lots of noise when hiking in isolated places, but on the rare occasion we saw a bear, the only emotion we felt was excitement.

 So why the fear now?
 I guess it’s different when the bear in question is a grizzly.
 They’re just so big.
 And their claws can be up to 4 inches long.
 And of course stories surface here and there about campers dying horrible deaths at the hands—or should I say paws, and claws—of marauding bears.

 But the fact is, my fear was stemming from a lack of education, and that fear was therefore irrational.
-Once we reviewed the information about grizzlies, we realized that there’s little reason to lose sleep over whether that noise we just heard outside our tent is a bear about to eat us.
+Once we reviewed the information about grizzlies, we realized that there’s little reason to lose sleep worrying about bears.
 If we use common sense and follow standard safety precautions, our chances of being attacked are minimal.
-Bear attacks—both by blacks and grizzlies, are very rare.
+Bear attacks—both by blacks and grizzlies—are very rare.

-Many excellent materials about bears exist on the Internet, including bearaware.com, where you can take that quiz that we both failed.
+- Many excellent bear education materials exist on the Internet, including bearaware.com, where you can take that quiz that we both failed.
 Give it a try and let us know if you do any better!

-The park was in northern Montana a few hours away from our next destination, Glacier National Park.
-There wasn’t much to Logan, but it was quiet and sat on a pretty little lake.
+Logan, in northern Montana, was a few hours away from our next destination, Glacier National Park.
+There wasn’t much to it, but it was quiet and sat on a pretty little lake.
 We asked the park host if they had bears, and she said, “We haven’t seen any this year, but there’s a three-legged bear hanging out across the lake.”